 The Virtual Artist in Residence Programme is part of our community engagement work, designed to assist artists by providing them with free access to help, resources in copyright, data protection and consultancy services.
-It supports all types of content creators, including performing artists, visual artists, musicians, photographers, fashion designers and writers, as well as professionals in the arts who are starting out in their careers.
+The programme supports all types of content creators, including performing artists, visual artists, musicians, photographers, fashion designers and writers, as well as professionals in the arts who are starting out in their careers.
 The aim of the programme is to help artists gain a better understanding of how they can use their IP rights to build their businesses, the ways they can protect their creative works, how to identify when it is possible to use certain content and how to attribute it correctly.
 The programme offers mentoring support by Naomi Korn worth up to £1000 to each successful Virtual Artist in Reaidence.

 As the programme develops, we will be featuring on our website some of the images and films of the works created by our Virtual Artists in Residence, which they have been able to use better to support their business initiatives with our help.

 Find out more about the programme or apply by emailing Naomi Korn Associates’ Project Manager: Patrick Ibbotson, Patrick@naomikorn.com for more information and why you would be interested in becoming our next Virtual Artist in Residence.